hashicorp/vagrant/website/docs/source/v2/plugins/commands.html.md

 You can also define _non-primary commands_.
 These commands do not show up in the `vagrant -h` output.
-They only show up if the user explicitly does a `vagrant help commands` which shows the full listing of available commands.
+They only show up if the user explicitly does a `vagrant list-commands` which shows the full listing of available commands.
 This is useful for highly specific commands or plugins that a beginner to Vagrant would not be using anyways.
 Vagrant itself uses non-primary commands to expose some internal functions, as well.